martinbiel/HydroModels.jl/README.md

 [![codecov.io](http://codecov.io/github/martinbiel/HydroModels.jl/coverage.svg?branch=master)](http://codecov.io/github/martinbiel/HydroModels.jl?branch=master)

 `HydroModels` is a modeling framework for hydropower operations.
 It provides templates for specifying deterministic, as well as stochastic (through [StochasticPrograms.jl][StochProg]), hydropower planning problems.
 Underlying optimization problems are formulated in [JuMP.jl][JuMP].
 The model construction in `HydroModels` is deferred through anonymous creation functions, so that the underlying optimization problem is not formulated until data is added to the model.
-As a results

 [StochProg]: https://github.com/martinbiel/StochasticPrograms.jl
 [JuMP]: https://github.com/JuliaOpt/JuMP.jl